 \A[a-z0-9_]+\Z. If you are using Puppet 5, remove the

-An environment specifies resources that the master uses
+An environment specifies resources that the master will

 basemodulepath setting, which can be multiple

 directories.
-If the modules directory is empty or absent, Puppet only uses modules from directories in the
+If the modules directory is empty or absent, Puppet will only use modules from directories in the

 Related topics: module path.